bojanpopic/developer.joomlatools.com/tools/composer/installation.md

 * The `type` has to be set to `joomlatools-installer`
 * Make sure the `url` directive points to the location of the install package.

-Save this file and run from your console and within the joomla root folder:
+Save this file and run from your console and within the joomla root directory:

 {% highlight bash %}
 composer install